icml45201-lab/icml_submission_12450/README.md

 To comprehensively address this, we rigorously analyzed the spectral properties of our learned continuous generator.
 Rather than viewing this truncation as a pure defect, our empirical and mathematical analyses prove that this spectral bias acts as a **physical low-pass filter**, deliberately trading short-term chaotic textural expressivity for extreme, mathematically guaranteed long-horizon stability.

-### Deep Dive A: Spectral Bias as a Physical Low-Pass Filter
+### Observation A: Spectral Bias as a Physical Low-Pass Filter
 To quantify the exact nature of the closure error, we performed a Fast Fourier Transform (FFT) analysis on both the spatial and temporal domains of the generated flow fields.

 * **Spatial Domain (High-Frequency Truncation):** Fluid turbulence transfers energy from large to small scales.
 As shown in the spatial wavenumber plot (Figure 1, right), the diffusion baseline (ACDM) synthesizes these fine-scale textures, maintaining energy at high wavenumbers.
 Conversely, the Continuous KAE exhibits a steeper energy drop-off.
 It mathematically smooths out fine-scale, unpredictable turbulent textures, effectively acting as a spatial low-pass filter.